PCfVW/Simple-HTN-Planner/README.md

 Here is a trivial port of PyHop 2.0 in Visual Studio (2019) C++.

-The file "MyPyHop.py" contains the python code to run the PyHop "Travel" example; the file "BlocksWorldPyHop.py" contains the python code to run both the "Travel" and the "Blocksworld" examples from PyHop.
+The file "MyPyHop.py" (master branch) contains the python code to run the PyHop "Travel" example; the file "BlocksWorldPyHop.py" (Blocksworld branch) contains the python code to run both the "Travel" and the "Blocksworld" examples from PyHop.

 Both "MyPyHop.py" and "BlocksWorldPyHop.py" have been tested with VS 2019 Python; I've uploaded both files so that you can compare the C++ code to the Python code.